 - Finally, Summarize findings into key takeaways for your team, executives, and board

 Let’s go back to the “market research” point of the last section.

-And, use a myriad of prepared feedback methods—so interviews, surveys, and questionnaires—to get a large, robust sample of meaningful data.
+Lastly, use a myriad of prepared feedback methods—so interviews, surveys, and questionnaires—to get a large, robust sample of meaningful data.

 Focus on One Vertical

-It’s important not to try and sell to everyone.
+Certainly, it’s important not to try and sell to everyone.
 Instead, isolate your target market before expending resources on sales to find the niche in which you can establish yourself and gain a reputation as a market leader.